rmetzler/bliki/wiki/dev/webpack.md

 I could also have addressed this by treating all `.js` files as JSX sources.
 This felt like a worse option; the JSX preprocessing step _looks_ safe on pure-JS sources, but why worry about it when you can be explicit about which parser to use?

       output: {
-        path: path.resolve("dist/js"),
+        path: path.resolve("dist/bundle"),
-        publicPath: "/js/",
+        publicPath: "/bundle/",

 More project layout:

 * `PROJECT/dist`: the content root of the web app.
-Files in `/dist` are expected to be served by the web server or placed in a CDN, at the root path.
+Files in `/dist` are expected to be served by a web server or placed in a content delivery network, at the root path of the host.

-    * `PROJECT/dist/js`: Browser Javascript files for the app.
-A separate directory makes it easier to set JS-specific rules in web servers, which we exploit in a moment.
+    * `PROJECT/dist/bundle`: Bundled Webpack outputs for the app.
+A separate directory makes it easier to set Webpack-specific rules in web servers, which we exploit later in this configuration.

-I've set `publicPath` so that dynamically-loaded chunks end up with the right URLs, too.
+I've set `publicPath` so that dynamically-loaded chunks (if you use `require.ensure`, for example) end up with the right URLs.

         filename: "[name].[chunkhash].js",

-Include a stable version hash in the name of each output file, so that we can safely set `Cache-Control` headers to have browsers store JS for a long time without fucking up the ability to redeploy the app.
-Setting a long cache expiry for these means that the user only pays the transfer cost (power, bandwidth) for the script files on the first pageview after a deployment, or after their browser cache forgets the site.
+Include a stable version hash in the name of each output file, so that we can safely set `Cache-Control` headers to have browsers store JS and stylesheets for a long time, while maintaining the ability to redeploy the app and see our changes in a timely fashion.
+Setting a long cache expiry for these means that the user only pays the transfer costs (power, bandwidth) for the bundles on the first pageview after each deployment, or after their browser cache forgets the site.

 For each bundle, so long as the contents of that bundle don't change, neither will the hash.
 Since we split vendor code into its own chunk, _often_ the vendor bundle will end up with the same hash even in different versions of the app, further cutting down the number of times the user has to download the (again, massive) dependencies.